UKCloud/documentation/articles/azure/azs-how-link-storage-explorer.md

 toc_sub3:
 toc_sub4:
 toc_title: How to link Azure Storage Explorer to Azure Stack
-toc_fullpath: Users/How To/Create a virtual machine/azs-how-link-storage-explorer.md
+toc_fullpath: Users/How To/azs-how-link-storage-explorer.md
 toc_mdlink: azs-how-link-storage-explorer.md
 ---

 # How to link Azure Storage Explorer to Azure Stack

+## Overview

-In this guide, you will learn how to link Azure Stack subscriptions to the Azure storage explorer.
-Azure storage explorer is a standalone application that allows you to easily work with Azure Stack storage data on Windows, macOS and Linux.
-This tool allows for easy downloading and uploading to Azure Stack which makes tasks such as downloading and uploading data disks to VM's very easy.
+In this article, you will learn how to link Azure Stack subscriptions to the Azure Storage Explorer.
+Azure Storage Explorer is a standalone application that allows you to easily work with Azure Stack storage data on Windows, macOS and Linux.
+With this application, you can easily download and upload objects to Azure Stack, which makes tasks such as downloading and uploading data disks to VMs very easy.

-If you need to install the storage explorer, please find the link [here](https://azure.microsoft.com/en-us/features/storage-explorer/) and install it.
+If you need to install the Storage Explorer, please find the link [here](https://azure.microsoft.com/en-us/features/storage-explorer/) and install it.

 ## Installation and setup